cdapio/cdap/cdap-docs/user-guide/source/tutorials/logistic.rst

 Introduction
 ------------
-In this tutorial, you will learn how to use CDAP to build and operationalize an enterprise-ready Machine Learning for prediciting credit fraud using only CDAP’s point-and-click interfaces.
+In this tutorial, you will learn how to use CDAP to build and operationalize an enterprise-ready Machine Learning for predicting credit fraud using only CDAP’s point-and-click interfaces.

 Scenario
 ---------
 You are processing a large number of credit card transactions.
-Identfiying which transactions are fraudelent is business critical.
+Identifying which transactions are fraudulent is business critical.

 - You want to train a Logistic Regression model using labeled data